DanielZhong24/YUEats/BACKEND_TO_FRONTEND.md

 ## Overview

-YUEats is a food delivery platform with three main user types: Customers, Vendors, and Delivery Drivers (Couriers).
+YUEats is a food delivery platform with three main user types: Customers, Vendors, and Couriers.
 The backend uses Spring Security with session-based authentication and CORS configured for `http://localhost:3000`.

 ---